gp-good-practice-guidelines/the-good-practice-guidelines-for-gp-electronic-patient-records/README.md

 * The GPG will eventually be hosted at a custom URL.

 ## FAQs
-* Why GitHub?
-GitHub is a code sharing repository which supports the ethos of openness required in medicine and medical guidelines.
+* **Why GitHub?** GitHub is a code sharing repository which supports the ethos of openness required in medicine and medical guidelines.
 Microsoft own GitHub, however they exercise no control over the content of this guidance, in any form.

-* What if GitHub closes?
-It won't, but we could move the manuscript easily to any other Git repository provider, such as Bitbucket or GitLab.
+* **What if GitHub closes down/changes its terms/becomes no longer free?** It won't, but we could move the manuscript easily to any other Git repository provider, such as Bitbucket or GitLab.